-1. Follow instructions carefully
+1. Follow the instructions carefully

 2. Address the hiring manager by name